The scaling limit of critical Ising interfaces is CLE(3): Identification of the Scaling Limit

+\begin{lem} The scaling limit of the outermost Ising loops are almost surely simple and do not touch each other.\end{lem} \begin{proof} As explained in the proof of Lemma \ref{lem:outermost-loops-have-limit}, we can discover the collection of outermost Ising loops $\mathcal{L}_1$ through the iteration of an exploration process of FK loops and Ising arcs.
+At the $n$-th, step, we discover a sub-collection $\mathcal{L}_n$

+Two Ising loops with different discovery times $m<n$ do not touch each other in the scaling limit.
+Indeed, the loops in $\cup_{n>m} \mathcal{L}_n$ (i.e., the loops that are discovered at times strictly larger than $m$) are outermost loops within one of the cut-out domains of the collection $\mathcal{R}_m$.
+By Lemma \ref{lem:limits-avoid-boundary}, the loops in $\cup_{n>m} \mathcal{L}_n$ stay strictly inside the domains of $\mathcal{R}_n$ (with the notation of the proof of Lemma \ref{lem:outermost-loops-have-limit}) and hence cannot intersect the loops in $\mathcal{L}_m$

-We now show that the loops harvested at a fixed time $T$ are almost surely simple and do not touch each other.
-All Ising loops are recovered by gluing arcs of a FAE staying in a cut-out domain of some FK loops.
-By Proposition \ref{prop:cut-out_domains}, the boundaries of cut-out domains are simple disjoint curves.
-Moreover, the Ising loops that stay within a single cut-out domain are simple and disjoint: indeed, these loops are constructed by gluing arcs of the FAE, which is a family of simple disjoint arcs. \end{proof} \begin{lem} The scaling limits of the outermost Ising loops satisfy the domain Markov property. \end{lem} \begin{proof} This directly follows from the discrete Markov property, together with the convergence of outermost Ising loops for any discrete approximation of the continuous domain (Lemma \ref{lem:outermost-loops-have-limit}). \end{proof}
+We now show that the loops of a sub-collection $\mathcal{L}_m$ are almost surely simple and do not touch each other.
+Recall that these Ising loops are recovered by gluing arcs of a FAE staying in a cut-out domain of some FK loops (in the collection $\mathcal{R}_m$).
+By Proposition \ref{prop:cut-out_domains}, the boundaries of cut-out domains in $\mathcal{R}_m$ are simple disjoint curves.
+Moreover, the Ising loops that stay within a single cut-out domain are simple and disjoint: indeed, these loops are constructed by gluing arcs of the FAE, which is a family of simple disjoint arcs. \end{proof} \begin{lem} In the scaling limit, the outermost Ising loops satisfy the domain Markov property. \end{lem} \begin{proof} This directly follows from the discrete Markov property, together with the convergence of outermost Ising loops for any discrete approximation of the continuous domain (Lemma \ref{lem:outermost-loops-have-limit}). \end{proof}

+Finally, we will need to identify the value of the parameter $\kappa=3$. \begin{lem} Consider the scaling limit of the outermost Ising loops.
+Almost surely, there is a subarc of a loop that has Hausdorff dimension 11/8. \end{lem} \begin{proof} As explained in the proof of Lemma \ref{lem:outermost-loops-have-limit}, the Ising loops can be constructed by gluing arcs of the FAE, which are pieces of an $\mathrm{SLE}_{3}\left(-\frac{3}{2},-\frac{3}{2}\right)$ exploration tree.
+As a result, Ising loops have subarcs that have Hausdorff dimension 11/8 (see \cite{beffara}). \end{proof}